Table of Contents

 Similar to other macronutrients – fat, proteins, vitamins and minerals, carbohydrates cannot be produced by the human body, therefore, an adequate amount of carbohydrates should be supplied through the diet.

 Also Read: Micronutrients.

-Based on the fibre content, are further classified into simple carbohydrates and complex carbohydrates.
-Simple carbohydrates tend to fasten blood sugar level, while complex carbohydrates contain fibre, which slows the digestion of sugars.
+Based on the molecular structure of carbohydrates, they are further classified into simple carbohydrates and complex carbohydrates.
+Simple carbohydrates tend to increase blood sugar levels quickly, while complex carbohydrates take more time to digest, therefore release glucose slowly.

-According to health researchers and nutritionists, people with a high-carb diet stay lean and healthy compared to others with modern lifestyles and eating habits.
+According to health researchers and nutritionists, people with a healthy diet with balanced amounts of carbohydrates stay lean and healthy compared to others with modern lifestyles and eating habits.

 There are both healthy and unhealthy sources of carbohydrates.
-Plant foods such as fresh fruits, vegetables, pulses, etc are considered as healthy sources and unhealthy sources include soda, white bread, artificial sugar, pastries and other highly processed foods.
+Foods such as fresh fruits, vegetables, pulses, etc are considered as healthy sources and unhealthy sources include soda, white bread, artificial sugar, pastries and other highly processed foods.